Divya063/booknotes/java/java-concurrency-in-practice/chapter-02/README.md

 Good object-oriented practices (encapsulation) can help you achieve thread-safety more easily.

+It is always a good practice first to make your code right, and then make it fast.
+Pursue optimization only if your performance measurements and requirements tell you that you must, and if those same measurements and requirements tell you that your optimizations actually made a difference under realistic conditions.

 # What is thread-safety?
 > A class is thread-safe when it continues to behave correctly when accessed from multiple threads.

+Before you go off thinking about multithreaded correctness, make sure you at least have single-threaded correctness.

 Thread-safe classes encapsulate synchronization so that clients don't have to.